 Dr. Michael Kaiser, Professor of Agronomy at UNL: Thank you very much.

-Um, I’m very happy to be here and I’m very excited to be a part of this biochar, uh, Lincoln Biochar Initiative, uh, which really brings us to a point where we can put this biochar work to a next level, especially with the synergies and interactions with this many different stakeholders under leadership of the city, uh, of Lincoln.
+Um, I’m very happy to be here and I’m very excited to be a part of this biochar, Lincoln Biochar Initiative, which really brings us to a point where we can put this biochar work to a next level, especially with the synergies and interactions with this many different stakeholders under leadership of the city of Lincoln.

-At UN now we are doing biochar research.
-So I, by myself, am in the biochar research since 2010 in different positions in Germany and the us, especially looking into calm secretation, but also nitrate retention in soil, uh, mediated by biochar.
+At UNL now we are doing biochar research.
+So I, by myself, am in the biochar research since 2010 in different positions in Germany and the us, especially looking into calm secretation, but also nitrate retention in soil mediated by biochar.

 But, at UNL, we have several colleagues working in biochar research since several years.
-That’s, uh, Dr. Blanco from agronomy and horticulture, uh, looking into improvement of low fertile soils.
-Dr. Xu from, uh, civil and environmental engineering, looking into biochar and it… its improvement or concrete.
-And then Dr.Watson and Dr. Erickson from, uh, animal sciences, uh, looking into biochar as an addition to cattle feed and, and as a conditioner for feed lots to improve nutrient retention.
-And this is also a big opportunity to engage with the community, to bring our students and all the professors, uh, work and several projects, supervising undergraduate and graduate students.
+That’s Dr. Blanco from agronomy and horticulture, looking into improvement of low fertile soils.
+Dr. Xu from civil and environmental engineering, looking into biochar and it… its improvement or concrete.
+And then Dr.Watson and Dr. Erickson from animal sciences, looking into biochar as an addition to cattle feed and, and as a conditioner for feed lots to improve nutrient retention.
+And this is also a big opportunity to engage with the community, to bring our students and all the professorS work and several projects, supervising undergraduate and graduate students.